<?xml version="1.0" encoding="UTF-8"?><rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/">

 <p>The mounted guards caught up to the panting elf just as he reached the mid-point of the bridge and climbed onto the edge of the impressive stone structure.</p>

-<p>“Stop!” a commanding voice boomed, and all of the guards halted, their crossbows drawn and aimed squarely at Lîf, who quickly reached into the pouch at his side and withdrew a fist-sized blue gem then held it in his outstretch arm, over the hundred-foot drop to the raging river below.</p>
+<p>“Stop!” a commanding voice boomed, and all of the guards halted, their crossbows drawn and aimed squarely at Lîf, who quickly reached into the pouch at his side and withdrew the object he’d stolen and held it in his outstretched arm, over the hundred-foot drop to the raging river below.</p>

 <p>“You wouldn’t dare.”
 The voice said, emanating from a human man as he approached upon his horse.
 He was elderly and rotund, with thin hair and pale skin.
-His exquisite robes dangled on either side of his white steed, and the considerable amount of opulent jewelry he wore had to be worth more than most towns – residents included.</p>
+His exquisite robes dangled on either side of his white steed, and the considerable amount of opulent jewelry he wore had to be worth more than a large town – residents included.</p>

-<p>It was a this time that the guards on foot finally caught up, raising their own crossbows.</p>
+<p>The guards on foot finally caught up, panting and aiming their own crossbows.</p>

-<p>“You worked so hard to get it,” the old man said, “and if you drop it, you’ll be dead before it’s halfway to the river.”</p>
+<p>“You worked so hard to get it,” the old man said, “and if you drop it, you’ll be dead before it’s halfway to the river.
+Seems like a waste to me.”</p>

-<p>Lîf looked at the assorted faces in front of him, then chuckled at the old man.
-“You’re right, my Lord.”
-The honorific dripping with disdain.
-“It <em>was</em> a lot of work.”
-He then kissed the gem and dropped it back into the pouch as he leapt off the bridge.
-The collected guards gasped and rushed to the edge, peering over the low wall at the rapidly shrinking figure of the elf below.</p>
+<p>Lîf looked at the assorted faces in front of him, then bowed to the man.
+“You’re right, my Lord.
+It <em>was</em> a lot of work.”
+In one smooth movement, he dropped the fragment back into the pouch and cinched it closed as he dove backwards off the bridge.
+The collected guards gasped, and a few crossbow bolts shot through the air where he had been standing.</p>

-<p>Suddenly, there was a flash of light and the elf was gone.
-No splash or other sign of the thief, just empty air.</p>
+<p>Rushing to the edge, the guards peered over the low wall at the rapidly shrinking figure of the elf below, then there was a flash of light and he was gone.
+No splash or other sign of him – just empty air.</p>

 <p>The nobleman scowled and shouted angrily, “Find him!”</p>